 We continue our series on deploying System Center Data Protection Manager 2016.

 While working on several projects to upgrade System Center Data Protection Manager 2012 R2 to 2016.
-I thought why not automating the installation of DPM 2016.
+I thought why not automate the installation of DPM 2016.

 If you are looking to automate the deployment, this post is right for you.